PMBOK® Guide Concept of the Project Life Cycle

 At this time, roles and responsibilities are clearly defined, so everyone involved knows what they are accountable for.
 Here are some of the documents a PM will create during this phase to ensure the project will stay on track:

-- Scope Statement – A document that clearly defines the business need, benefits of the project, objectives, deliverables, and key milestones.
+- Scope Statement – A document that clearly defines the project, including the business need, benefits of the project, objectives, deliverables, and key milestones.
 A scope statement may change during the project, but it shouldn’t be done without the approval of the project manager and the sponsor.

 - Work Breakdown Schedule (WBS) –This is a visual representation that breaks down the scope of the project into manageable sections for the team.